-If your transceiver has a suitable input that disables transmission, we recommend that you connect it with a cable terminated in a Phono (RCA) connector to the KEY-OUT socket of the amplifier.
+If your transceiver has a suitable input that disables transmission, we recommend that you connect it with a shielded cable terminated in a Phono (RCA) connector to the KEY-OUT socket of the amplifier.
 Transceiver producers give different names to this input and they are for instance TX-INHIBIT, MUTE, LINEAR, etc. Check your transceiver's manual or consult your dealer.

-If your transceiver does not have such input, don't worry - the amplifier will function normally as well, and then the KEY-OUT may remain unused.
+If your transceiver does not have such an input, don't worry - the amplifier contains an independent self protection for the antenna relay.
+It looks after the T/R switching to be safe, regardless of taking or not advantage of the KEY-OUT possibility, so the amplifier will function normally, and the KEY-OUT may remain unused as well.